Posts

 Image

-1999 Dirs.
-Ed Sanchez and Daniel Myrick In a film peppered with spine-tinglingly creepy moments, it still wasn’t difficult to select the very creepiest.
+In a film peppered with spine-tinglingly creepy moments, it still wasn’t difficult to select the very creepiest.
 Just the thought of it sends shivers down my spine as I type this.
 Josh, Heather and Mike travel to Burkittsville (formerly Blair), Maryland, to interview locals about the legend of the Blair Witch for a documentary Heather is making.
 The locals tell them of a hermit named Rustin Parr who lived in the woods surrounding the town.
 He kidnapped local children and brought them to his house.
-It is said Parr brought the children into his basement in twos - he could apparently feel their eyes staring into his soul, so he would kill one child while making the other face a corner.
-He would then kill the child – rooted to the spot in fear - in the corner.
+It is said Parr brought the children into his basement in twos - he could apparently feel their eyes staring into his soul, so he would kill one child while making the other stand in a corner facing the wall.
+He would then kill the other child in the corner.
 Parr eventually turned himself in to the police, claiming that the spirit of the Blair witch convinced him to kill the children.
-After a couple of harrowing days and nights lost in the
+After a couple of harrowing days and nights lost in the forest, Josh disappears and Heather and Mike com

 De Lift